DivineDemon/DivineDemon/README.md

 - 🌱 I’m currently learning Vue.js

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to JavaScript and related technologies

 - ⚡ Fun fact: I have never used apple products in my life.